denten-books/plain-text/1-metaphor.md

 mental activity that we would otherwise find difficult to explain precisely.
 Such a metaphor is less dead than other, perhaps more novel, "one off" poetic metaphors that failed to become widely circulating cultural tropes.
-Shelly's and Shklovsky's ideal poetic metaphor works once and never again.
+Shelly's and Shklovsky's ideal poetic metaphor degrades after repeated use.
 Its value lies in its novelty and capability for regeneration.
 Lakoff's everyday metaphor is not novel, but it is vital precisely because it is used widely.
-It continues to bridge domains productively and therefore lives.
+It bridge domains productively and therefore continues living.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which